 - Further resources

-The LISAvienna team is still here for you, and we can provide support by phone, e-mail or online conferences.
-We are mostly working from home.
+The LISAvienna team is still here for you, and we can also provide support by phone, e-mail or online conferences.

 1. Support at the EU level and further international actions